redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.q.md

 - It can prevent harm to the editor in writing HTML code.

-- It may improve the rendering of the HTML code once executed.

 - It will avoid affecting the visual appearance of the webpage.

+- It will improve rendering of the HTML code once executed.